• Skip to primary navigation

 How Effective Are ED Pills?

 All ED drugs improve erections similarly, and 70% of men benefit from them.
 On an individual basis, one pill type may work better than others.
-Dosage determines how strong erections will be and low, standard, and high doses are available.
-Most men start at the usual dose then switch if their reaction is poor or if they encounter negative effects.
-In a recent study comparing standard dosage efficacy of ED drugs, sildenafil and tadalafil came out on top, followed by vardenafil and avanafil.
+The dose determines how strong erections will be, and low, standard, and high doses are available.
+Most men start at the usual dose, then switch if their reaction is poor or if they encounter negative effects.
+In a recent study comparing standard dose efficacy of ED drugs, sildenafil and tadalafil came out on top, followed by vardenafil and avanafil.

 How Quickly Do ED Pills Work?